alexhgh/Project_Chat/projects/proj1_chat/spec.md

     $ python basic_client.py localhost 12345
     Why is Shenker so bad at drawing?

-If a server had been started on port 12345 before the client was run, it should have printed output as follows:
+If a server had been started on PORT 12345 before the client was run, it should have printed output as follows:

     $ python basic_server.py 12345
     I am a student in CS168.
 This class is awesome!